Venetian Ghetto: Etymology

 The author of Ghetto: The History of a Word, Daniel B. Schwartz, endorses the theories that the term ghetto did not emerge as a result of Jewish resident segregation, but rather, that the word is a relic of a history that preceded the arrival of the Jewish residents.
 Schwartz states that the strongest argument in support of this is how the original area to which Jews were restricted was called the Ghetto Nuovo, and not the Ghetto Vecchio.
 "Were it otherwise, one would expect that the first site of the Jewish enclosure would have been known as the 'Old Ghetto' and the subsequent addition as the 'New Ghetto.'"

+Senate decree of 1516

+On March 29, 1516, the Venetian Senate decreed that all Jews residing in Venice must move within the territory of the Ghetto Nuovo.
+After the defeat of the Republic of Venice at the hands of the League of Cambrai in 1509, Jews had settled permanently throughout Venice, in the parishes of San Cassiano, Sant'Agostin, San Polo, and Santa Maria Mater Domini.
+Jews had previously only been allowed to visit Venice for a maximum of 15 days annually.
+The 1516 senate decree stipulated: